CPA Academy

 A list of such publications can be found here.

-The CPA has designed a curriculum of online and physical courses specifically for parliamentarians and parliamentary officials.
+The CPA has designed a curriculum of online and physical courses specifically for Parliamentarians and parliamentary staff and officials.

-These accessible courses offer an adaptive and flexible learning approach.
-The courses are intended to strengthen the capacity of parliamentarians and parliamentary staff to fulfil their constitutional and statutory obligations as well as to enhance knowledge and understanding of the role of Parliament in the democratic governance process.
+These accessible online courses offer an adaptive and flexible learning approach.
+The courses are intended to strengthen the capacity of Parliamentarians and parliamentary staff to fulfil their constitutional and statutory obligations as well as to enhance knowledge and understanding of the role of Parliament in the democratic governance process.

-Find out more about The Parliamentary Academy here.
+Find out more about the CPA Parliamentary Academy here.

 Pre-Election Support Programmes